6 Secrets to My Favorite Baby Quilt Patterns

 #2 Here’s My Secret to A Modern Fat Quarter Batik Baby Quilt

 The secret to this quilt is two-fold.
 First is the large block size that goes together so quickly.
 Secondly is the block layout technique.
 You will arrange your fabric pieces to make each block unique with a different grouping of fabrics.
-Then you just sew your six blocks together into a quilt top and you are finished.
-Download the free ‘All Blocked In’ Modern Fat Quarter Batik Baby Quilt Free Pattern to get all three pattern variations.
+Then you just sew your blocks together into a quilt top and you are finished.
+Download the free ‘All Blocked In’ Modern Fat Quarter Batik Baby Quilt Free Pattern to get all four pattern variations.

 Easy Baby Quilt with Charm Squares

 This Easy Baby Quilt with Charm Squares is a great beginner’s baby quilt pattern.
 It is short on prep but goes a long way to creating a fantastic design.
 Precuts always make a quilt project quicker.
 In this case it not only makes the job easier but creates an even more spectacular quilt filled with color.
 Start with one printed charm pack and one contrasting background charm pack.
 That is all the prep you need for this quilt.

 #3 Here’s My Secret to An Easy Baby Quilt with Charm Squares

 This adorable baby quilt pattern uses charm squares for the Brick Path block rather than the traditional rectangles.
 The secret behind using charm squares eliminates cutting two different size blocks.
 Since the rectangles are formed with two charm squares, the offset row simply starts with a single block.
 How much easier is that!

 The additional benefit is the larger selection of prints in charm packs which makes for a dynamic quilt top.
 Just piece your blocks in the Brick Path layout shown in the Easy Baby Quilt with Charm Squares Free Pattern and you will have a completed baby quilt before you know it!
 This is a project you can finish in an afternoon.